Intervening to Learn and Compose Causally Disentangled Representations: Additional results

 \section{Additional results}

-In this section, we present all additional results, including experimental settings described in Appendix~\ref{app:addit-exper} for our context module with the lightweight-VAE black-box architecture as well as additional results on MNIST, 3DIdent, and CelebA for our context module with NVAE.
+In this section, we present complete results, including experimental settings described in Appendix~\ref{app:addit-exper} for our context module with the lightweight-VAE black-box architecture as well as additional results on MNIST and 3DIdent for our context module with NVAE.